-- (a) An investment in the capital instruments of another entity (whether financial or commercial) by a Bahraini conventional bank licensee which is equivalent to or more than 10% of the Bahraini conventional bank licensee's consolidated Tier 1 capital; or - (b) An investment in the capital instruments of a non-financial entity (commercial entity) which is equivalent to or more than 10 percent of the issued common share capital of the commercial entity. - CM-2.10.4 Any major investments by a Bahraini conventional bank licensee in the capital instruments of another entity must be included in the measure of an 'exposure' for the purposes of this Chapter, i.e. such major investments must be aggregated with all other facilities to a client for the purpose of calculating the level of 'large exposures'.
-Where a percentage ownership increase results in the licensee exceeding the single large exposure limit, the 800 percent risk-weight rule must be applied (see CM-2.5). - CM-2.10.5 The CBB reserves the right to require Bahraini conventional bank licensees to dispose of any major investments acquired without its prior approval.
+- (a) An investment in the capital instruments of another entity (whether financial or commercial) by a Bahraini Islamic bank licensee which is equivalent to or more than 10% of the Bahraini Islamic bank licensee's consolidated Tier 1 capital; or - (b) An investment in the capital instruments of a non-financial entity (commercial entity) which is equivalent to or more than 10 percent of the issued common share capital of the commercial entity.

+Any major investments by a Bahraini Islamic bank licensee in the capital instruments of another entity must be included in the measure of an 'exposure' for the purposes of this Chapter, i.e. such major investments must be aggregated with all other facilities to a client for the purpose of calculating the level of 'large exposures'.
+Where a percentage ownership increase results in the licensee exceeding the single large exposure limit, the 800 percent risk-weight rule must be applied (see CM-2.5).

+CM-2.10.5 The CBB reserves the right to require Bahraini Islamic bank licensees to dispose of any major investments acquired without its prior approval.
 Where a 'major investment' is acquired without the approval of the CBB, the entire value of the holding must be deducted from the consolidated total capital of the concerned licensee.
-Approval will not be given for 'major investments' in entities incorporated in jurisdictions where secrecy constraints exist, or there are restrictions on the passage of information to the bank (other than customer confidentiality requirements imposed by financial regulators).
+Approval will not be given for 'major investments' in entities incorporated in jurisdictions where secrecy constraints exist, or there are restrictions on the passage of information to the licensee (other than customer confidentiality requirements imposed by financial regulators).

-MODULE CM: Credit Risk Management CHAPTER CM-2 The Monitoring and Control of Large Exposures
+MODULECM:Credit Risk ManagementCHAPTERCM-2The Monitoring and Control of Large Exposures